How to Experience the Huvalu Forest Conservation Area

 A good way to string experiences in the Huvalu Forest Conservation Area together is to simply drive through it.
 Niue’s main road around the island crosses the Huvalu Forest between the villages of Hakupu in the south and Liku in the north.

-While the road is only approximately 10 to 11km (6.2 to 6.8 miles), the drive is one to be taken slowly not only to admire the dense surrounding forest but for all of the potholes.
+While the road is only approximately 10 to 11 km (6.2 to 6.8 mi), the drive is one to be taken slowly not only to admire the dense surrounding forest but for all of the potholes…

 All of the attractions we’ve listed in this guide so far can be found along the main road through the Huvalu Forest, with the exception of the Ebony Rainforest Tour which departs from Hakupu.
 Some attractions are easy to miss, like the Laufoli Umu Pit, so you will have to pay attention.

-For more information on driving in Niue, check out our tips in How to Drive in Niue.
+For more information on driving in Niue, check out our tips on How to Drive in Niue.

 Display at the Niue Tourism Visitor Information Centre